matsujju/Global-Terrorism-Dashboard/README.md

 # Global Terrorism Dashboard Project

-This repository contains files for this DAshboard.
+This repository contains files for this Dashboard.